'ICT Leading City Seoul' To Host 'Seoul Smart Life Week' In October 7Th To 9Th At COEX This Year

 As part of Seoul's 3-Year Roadmap, the event's inaugural edition will showcase Seoul's AI technology leadership in welfare, tourism, safety, and more.

-Seoul Metropolitan City revealed that 'Seoul Smart Life Week (Exhibition + Awards + Forum)' will be held from October 7th to 9th, Monday to Wednesday, at COEX this year.
+revealed that 'Seoul Smart Life Week (Exhibition + Awards + Forum)' will be held from October 7th to 9th, Monday to Wednesday, at

 Leveraging Seoul's Global Recognition as a Leading Smart City as the winner of the 'Barcelona Smart City Award' in 2022 and Host of the 'Seoul Smart City Prize' in 2023, the city aims to establish its unique competitiveness.
 This foundation will aim to secure pathways for innovative companies, attract investments, and develop a global business platform for sharing advanced technologies of the future.